investindex/Portfolio/README.md

 <!--
 Note to author: these drawdowns were last checked on July 29 2022.
 Updates are needed if new lows have been reached since that date.
+Perhaps I could make another plot of the rise and fall of Snapchat, Netflix, Paypal, Zoom, or Peloton during the pandemic in particular.
 -->

 &nbsp;